 Over the years, attention to rural sanitation and hygiene has generally been low with, access to improved sanitation in the County being extremely low.
 Only 41% of households in Marsabit are reported to have access to improved sanitation.
-Open defecation persists in 48.5% of households, particularly in North Horr and Laisamis.
-In rural areas, sanitation coverage is only between 5-10%.
+Low adoption of household latrines remains a persistent problem, largely driven by the inherent cultural practices that encourage mobility among pastoral communities.
+Indeed, mobility limits investment in long-term sanitation structures.
+Temporary settlements also lack pits or designated waste disposal zones.
+Consequently, open defecation persists in 48.5% of households, particularly in North Horr and Laisamis.
+Inconsistent water supply also undermines sanitation and hygiene practices.
+Inadequate handwashing stations in both households and public spaces makes a bad situation worse.
+This explains the low sanitation coverage in rural areas of the county (5-10%).
 Handwashing awareness was reported by 87.9% of households, but access to essential handwashing supplies remains inconsistent.

 In urban areas, solid waste management remains a concern.
 There is currently no urban sewerage system and inadequate waste disposal practices are rampant.
 This result in the random dumping of solid waste which, given the high winds experienced in the area, tends to get scattered around, posing a potential threat to animal life in particular as well being an environmental concern.
+Poor Menstrual Hygiene Management (MHM) complicates solid waste disposal.
+This is largely due to limited access to affordable menstrual hygiene products.
+Lack of proper drainage in trading centres is another challenge.
+Greywater stagnation around domestic dwellings and commercial buildings also contribute to environmental pollution, especially during flash floods.
+These challenges are compounded by weak compliance and enforcement of public health, environment, sanitation and related laws.
+Even where sanitation bylaws exist, these are poorly implemented.
+For example, the county lacks penalties against open defecation or even illegal dumping of waste.

 These practices pose a significant risk to the contamination of drinking water sources as faecal matter may either seep in to the ground water extracted through shallow wells or run in to open sources, particularly during heavy rains and flooding.
 Due to widespread drinking of unclean water, the water related disease burden in the County is high with diarrhea among the three most prevalent diseases.
 This burden of disease not only has a negative impact on the health and life expectancy of the community, but also on their productivity and quality of life, substantially contributing to the situation of poverty.
 During dry seasons and drought, the health impact of drinking unclean water could be exacerbated leaving already vulnerable populations at increased risk of disease outbreaks.
 Recognizing this risk, some efforts have been made to promote household water treatment (HWT) and improved hygiene practice at a household level.

 Sewerage access in Marsabit County is a developing service, primarily in Marsabit Town, with ongoing construction and completion of infrastructure under the Marsabit Sewerage Project managed by the Northern Water Works Development Agency (NWWDA) and MARWASCO.
 While significant progress has been made, there are still documented gaps and challenges in realizing the right to adequate sanitation across the county.
 The county is also implementing community-led total sanitation (CLTS) in collaboration with partners and at least 10 villages have been declared open defecation free (ODF) while up to 40 villages have been triggered for ODF.
 The County is also strengthening community health services by opening of more community units.